Bringing Hope Home is an annual campaign for TAP.

-- Last year TAP made 110 houses safe through repairs and weatherization, thanks to the support of donors.
+- Last year TAP saved 250 households from homelessness, thanks to the support of donors.

 - With your support we offer housing assistance for homeless veterans.

-- We also offer emergency home repair and energy efficiency services for low-income families.
+- We also offer limited home repair and energy efficiency services for low-income families.

 - With your help, we offer education and assistance for first-time homebuyers.